 Monte Caplone/Cima delle Guardie 1976 m

-Monte Caplone is a mountain located on the border between Trentino and Lombardy, province of Brescia.
+Monte Caplone is a mountain located on the border between Trentino and Lombardy, Brescia province.
 It is the highest peak of the Parco Regionale dell'Alto Garda Bresciano and belongs to the Prealpi Bresciane and Gardesane.
 Caplone is a mighty and rather complex mountain, showing a dolomitic appearance and holding impressive rock walls facing West and South.
 Some of the mountain sides are particularly wild and have not yet been fully explored.
 From the summit four ridges take their origin, between which the SE ridge, connecting Caplone and the adjacent Cima Bus del Balì, is the longest one.
 From this ridge it departs a secondary branch directed towards the East, connecting Caplone to Cima Berlinghera.

 The SSE ridge ends in Val Caneva, while the NW ridge directed towards the Bocca di Campei creates another branch NE oriented, joining Bocca di Lorina.
 Between the two names of the mountain the most widely used nowaday is Monte Caplone, but the original name is Cima delle Guardie (meaning Summit of the Guards), already existing on the Tyrolean Atlas by Anich in the XIX century.
 In facts, as early as the late nineteenth century a few station of guards were placed on Caplone, located along the border between the Austro-Hungarian Empire and the Kingdom of Italy.

 Like several peaks located in the High Garda territories, also Caplone was located on the Italian-Austrian border and still today there are numerous remains of the military works dating back to WWI.